-ENG IAEX CRITICAL READING COMP EXPANDED 4.0 Units

-Integrated approach to reading, writing, and critical thinking intended to develop ability to read and write complex, collegelevel prose.
+ENG 1AEX CRITICAL READING COMP EXPANDED 4.0 Units Integrated approach to reading, writing, and critical thinking intended to develop ability to read and write complex, college-level prose.
 Examination of ideas in relation to individual's worldview and contexts from which these ideas arise.
 Some research required.
-Integrated approach to reading, writing, and critical thinking intended to develop ability to read and write complex, college-level prose.
 English 1AEX provides students with an extra unit of lab to support students in reading and writing complex, college-level prose.
 Students who have completed, or are enrolled in, ENG 1A may not receive credit.

-Prerequisite: ENG 104 with a minimum grade of P, or ESL 25 with a minimum grade of C
+Prerequisite: ENG 104 with a minimum grade of P or ESL 25 with a minimum grade of C $\,$

-ENG 4 CRITICAL THINKING/WRITING LIT
+ENG 4 CRITICAL THINKING/WRITING LIT 3.0 Units